-A significant amount of our sales is derived from emerging markets, including countries in Asia, Latin America and Eastern Europe.
+A significant amount of our net sales - approximately half of our net sales in 2020 - is originated in emerging markets, including countries in Asia, Latin America and Eastern Europe.
 The profitable growth of our business in emerging markets is a significant focus of our long-term growth strategy and our regional results can fluctuate significantly based on economic conditions in these regions.
-For example, while China and other emerging markets continued to contribute positively to our results in 2019, we believe that local economic conditions negatively impacted our results in China for the year, most notably in our IHM segment with the decline in automotive production.
-Our business operations may be adversely affected by the current and future political environment in China, including as a result of its response to tariffs instituted by the U.S. government on goods imported from China and any potential trade agreement entered into between the U.S. and China.
+For example, while emerging markets contributed positively to our results in 2020, we believe that local economic conditions in certain countries negatively impacted our results for the year, most notably in India and China, largely affecting our Label and Graphic Materials ("LGM") reportable segment and industrial and automotive production in our IHM reportable segment.
+Our business operations may be adversely affected by the current and future political environment in China, including as a result of its response to tariffs instituted by the U.S. government on goods imported from China, any trade agreements entered into between the U.S. and China, and tensions as a result of the two countries' relationships with Hong Kong and Taiwan.
 Our ability to operate in China or other emerging markets may be adversely affected by changes in the laws and regulations of these jurisdictions or the interpretation thereof, including those relating to taxation, import and export tariffs, raw materials, environmental regulations, land use rights, property, foreign currency conversion, the regulation of private enterprises and other matters.